Canada and the Global Fund to Fight AIDS, Tuberculosis and Malaria

 Canada's support for the Global Fund

-Canada has supported the Global Fund since its inception and is its sixth-largest donor.
-Canada has also been a consistently strong voice on the Global Fund board.
+Canada has supported the Global Fund since its inception and is its sixth-largest government donor.
+Canada has also been a consistently strong voice on the Global Fund Board.

 Canada's support of the Global Fund focuses on the following priorities: